its-me-abi/its-me-abi/README.md

-- 👋 Hi, I’m @abi from gods own country
+- 👋 Hi, I’m @abilash  from gods own country, i live in village of kerala.
+- my education broken at the age of 17 but i didnt stop learning.
-- 👀 I’m interested in python and cybersecurity ,science art and everything ,
+- 👀 I’m interested in python , compilers , cybersecurity ,science art and everything else,
+-

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=its-me-abi)